Kataiser/tf2-rich-presence/README-source.md

 ## Installation and running
 1. Extract tf2_rich_presence_{tf2rpvnum}.zip OR run tf2_rich_presence_{tf2rpvnum}_installer.exe, whichever you download.
 2. Run "Launch TF2 with Rich Presence.exe".
-Only works when Steam and Discord are running.
+Requires Steam and Discord to be running as well.